mm-camelcase/demo-app/README.md

 <img src="src/assets/app.gif" width="600"/>

-- Includes an animated GIF showcasing Keycloak-based login to the app.
+- In production, the app is protected by Keycloak login.
 - In development mode, authentication is disabled.

-- In production, the app is protected by Keycloak login.

 - Backed by a Spring Boot Todo service.
 See the service here.
 - Part of the AWS infrastructure deployment project.
 See details here.

 ## Project Setup